Learning Sewing Patterns via Latent Flow Matching of Implicit Fields: Experiments

 To enable image-based sewing pattern estimation, we extend the flow matching model $U_\theta$ introduced in Sec.~\ref{sec:combine} to an image-conditioned generation setting.
 Inspired by~\cite{Wu24a}, we condition the latent generation process on both pixel-level and semantic-level image features to better align the panel latent space with visual evidence from the input image.
 We use the DINO-v3~\cite{Simeoni25} to extract pixel-level image features $\mbf_I^p$, represented as a collection of patch tokens, and the CLIP visual encoder~\cite{Radford21} to extract a semantic embedding $\mbf_I^s$.
 The pixel-level feature $\mbf_I^p$ is concatenated with the noisy latent tokens $X_t$ and processed through a self-attention layer, allowing the model to capture their intrinsic relationships and refine the noisy latent representation.
 The semantic embedding $\mbf_I^s$ is then injected into the refined noise latent through a cross-attention layer, enabling the integration of high-level contextual cues from the image into the latent generation process.
 The conditional flow matching is trained by minimizing

 where the model now predicts a velocity field conditioned on image features.

-We compare our approach with two state-of-the-art methods, Sewformer~\cite{Liu23j} and AIpparel~\cite{Nakayama25}.
-Sewformer uses a transformer model to regress parameters for each panel edge, while AIpparel finetunes a large vision–language model to predict discretized edge tokens in an autoregressive manner.
-Since Sewformer does not release the train–test split used for its pretrained model, we retrain it using our data splits.
+We train this model using paired image and sewing pattern data from Sewfactory and GCD.
+We compare our approach with two state-of-the-art methods, Sewformer~\cite{Liu23j} and AIpparel~\cite{Nakayama25}, and provide the ablation studies in supplementary materials.
+Sewformer uses a transformer model to regress parameters for each panel edge, while AIpparel finetunes a large vision-language model to predict discretized edge tokens in an autoregressive manner.
+Since Sewformer does not release the train-test split used for its pretrained model, we retrain it using our data splits.
 For AIpparel, we use the released pretrained model.

-\parag{Evaluation Metrics} To quantitatively evaluate sewing pattern estimation, we use metrics similar to those in prior works~\cite{Korosteleva22,Liu23j,Nakayama25}.
-We compute: 1) \textbf{Panel IoU}: the Intersection-over-Union (IoU) between the ground truth and predicted panels modeled as 2D polygons, measuring panel shape accuracy; 2) \textbf{Rot L2} and \textbf{Trans L2}: the L2 distances between predicted and ground truth rotations and translations, respectively, with \textbf{Trans L2} measured in cm; 3) \textbf{\#Panel}: the accuracy of the predicted number of panels within each pattern; 4) \textbf{\#Edge}: the accuracy of the number of edges within each correctly predicted panel; 5) \textbf{Precision, Recall and F1 score} of stitching prediction, evaluating the correctness of the recovered stitching relationships.
+\parag{Evaluation Metrics} To quantitatively evaluate sewing pattern estimation, we use metrics similar to those in prior works~\cite{Korosteleva22,Liu23j,Nakayama25,Li25a}.
+We compute: 1) \textbf{Panel IoU}: the Intersection-over-Union (IoU) between the ground truth and predicted panels modeled as 2D polygons, measuring panel shape accuracy; 2) \textbf{Rot L2} and \textbf{Trans L2}: the L2 distances between predicted and ground truth rotations and translations, respectively, with \textbf{Trans L2} measured in cm; 3) \textbf{\#Panel}: the accuracy of the predicted number of panels within each pattern; 4) \textbf{\#Edge}: the accuracy of the number of edges within each correctly predicted panel; 5) \textbf{Precision, Recall and F1 score} of stitching prediction, evaluating the correctness of the recovered stitching relationships; 6) \textbf{Draping success rate (DSR)}: the percentage of generated sewing patterns that can be successfully assembled and draped in simulation.